Accrington Corporation Tramways

 Accrington Corporation Tramways decorated Great War tram and crew

-A motorman and a conductor with a tram decorated to help raise funds for an extension to Victoria Hospital — August 1926.
+A motorman and a conductor with a tram decorated to help raise funds for an extension of Victoria Hospital — August 1926.
 Photo courtesy of the Tramways and Light Railway Society, with thanks to David Voice.

 Accrington Corporation Tramways decorated Great War tram and crew